Mental Health Facilities Billings, MT

 Big Horn Basin Counseling Services - 59.4 miles from Billings, MT

 Big Horn Basin Counseling Services is a mental health clinic in Lovell, Wyoming, located at 1114 Lane 12, 82431.
 Big Horn Basin Counseling Services offers outpatient treatment.
-Big Horn Basin Counseling Services provides psychotropic medication, behavior modification and trauma therapy to children / adolescents, seniors 65 or older and adults.
-Some other services provided by Big Horn Basin Counseling Services include integrated primary care services, case management and chronic disease/illness management.
+Big Horn Basin Counseling Services provides integrated dual diagnosis disorder treatment, group therapy and behavior modification to young adults, adults and seniors 65 or older.
+Some other services provided by Big Horn Basin Counseling Services include family psychoeducation, diet and exercise counseling and integrated primary care services.

 Learn More